clemzouuu/react-travel-journal/README.md

 # react-travel-journal
-travel journal made with react
+static travel journal made with react

 learning how to use props, the map method and how to use reusable components